 Develop an Effective, Timely Content Marketing Strategy – Converse

 Converse has a dynamic and spontaneous content strategy that includes posts about products and content that sparks conversation about relevant topics of the day.
-A couple years ago, they posted a design-your-own shoe contest inspired by the Double Rainbow guy, just as his youtube video was going viral .
+A couple years ago, they posted a design-your-own shoe contest inspired by the Double Rainbow guy, just as his youtube video was going viral.
 Converse have a flexible and timely content marketing strategy – which results in providing relevant, engaging content to their community, and keeping the conversation going.

 Launch Engaging Social Media Campaigns – Victoria’s Secret

 Victoria’s Secret is consistently implementing creative social media campaigns that effectively generate huge social buzz and engagement around their brand.
 For their spring break social media campaign, #pinktruck, they visited college campuses around the US.
 VSPink tweeted where they were going each day with the hashtag #pinktruck, and the local students could respond to the tweet with which campus they would like the truck to visit – and the campus with the most tweets would be next on the itinerary.
-When they arrived to each campus, VSPink stuffed dogs were hidden around the campus, and those who found them won a prize, while those who checked- in to the truck via foursquare received some spring break swag.
+When they arrived at each campus, VSPink stuffed dogs were hidden around the campus, and those who found them won a prize, while those who checked- into the truck via foursquare received some spring break swag.

 “Post A Pick-Up Line” was another unique social media campaign from Victoria’s Secret.
 In this clever Valentine’s Day campaign, fans could send a flirty note to their Facebook friends with “lines inspired by our new Pick-Up Panty Collection.”
 The pick- up lines were short, humorous and cheeky — perfect for sharing on social media.

-Post Rich Imagery – Zara
+Post-Rich Imagery – Zara

 Zara posts official brand content pretty infrequently -however, they focus more on sharing rich images of their latest collections, especially on Pinterest.
-They rarely engage on their social channels, but instead let the clothes do the talking.
+They rarely engage on their social channels, but instead, let the clothes do the talking.
 They’ve somehow built a huge online community around their brand (almost 19,000 fans across their social channels) with a very passive approach to social media – in addition to Zara’s own social media accounts, there are numerous blogs dedicated to Zara fashions.